mfaytak/ntulect/lecture4.md

 ## References

 Bregler, C. & Konig, Y. (1994).
 "Eigenlips" for robust speech recognition.
 In *Proceedings of ICASSP '94 Vol. 2*. <a href="https://doi.org/10.1109/ICASSP.1994.389567">DOI</a>

+Buolamwini, J. & Gebru, T. (2018).
+Gender shades: Intersectional accuracy disparities in commercial gender classification. *Proceedings of the 1st Conference on Fairness, Accountability and Transparency*, in *Proceedings of Machine Learning Research* 81, 77-91. <a href="https://proceedings.mlr.press/v81/buolamwini18a.html">PDFs</a>

 Danilouchkine, M., Mastik, F. & van der Steen, A. (2009).
 A study of coronary artery rotational motion with dense scale-space optical